awni/awni.github.io/ctc-draft.md

 \end{align}

 As mentioned before, CTC allows only *strictly monotonic* alignments.
-In some problems such as speech recogntion this may be a valid assumption.
+In some problems such as speech recognition this may be a valid assumption.
 For other problems such as machine translation where a future word in a target sentence can align to an earlier part of the source sentence, this assumption might be a deal-breaker.
 The *strictly monotonic* property also implies that the length of